[🍁News from Toronto] Delicious Vietnamese Food 🍜🍜🍜

 table of contents

-This is Inu from the System Solutions Department.
+This is Inu from the Systems Solutions Department.

-I was on a business trip to Toronto, Canada until recently.
+I was recently on a business trip to Toronto, Canada.

-Our company has a system that allows employees to go on a three-month training trip to Canada
+Our company actuallya system that allows employees to go on a three-month training trip to Canada –has

-Please also take a look at our introduction page about our Canadian base →→→ Canada Edition - Beyond Recruitment Site ~ Making the world a little easier ~
+Please also check out our page introducing our Canadian office →→→ Canada Edition - Beyond Recruitment Site ~ Making the world a little "easier" ~

 5 Vietnamese restaurants